modern-hobbyist/modern-hobbyist/Planning/0 - Keyboard - Mk. 3/Planning.md

 		- **Plate foam:** Softens keystroke acoustics
 		- **Switch pads:** Softens bottom-out impact
 		- **Silicone/poron layers:** Absorb vibration and add plushness
+- An aluminum or wooden case would be sweet
+- Can't 3d print it, would be too wide.